rebeloper/NavigationKit/README.md

 ## 🚧 NavigationBar

 `NavigationKit` replaces `NavigationView` altogether.
-In order to see a navigation bar you can create your own or use the built in view modifiers:
+In order to see a navigation bar you can create your own or use the built in view modifiers.
+You must add them as a modifier of a `VStack` which contains a `Spacer` to push its content up.

 ### Inline navigation bar

 ```
 VStack {
     ...
+    Spacer()
 }
 .inlineNavigationBar(titleView:
             Text("Tab_0_1_View").bold(),